Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 PKGPIN_BYTEGROUP_INDEX  int     true       8
 PKGPIN_NIBBLE_INDEX     int     true       2
 ```

-We can not confirm the following items :
+We can now confirm the following items:
-- the differential pairings are correct : {K6, K7}, {E18, D18}
+* The differential pairings are correct: {K6, K7}, {E18, D18}
-- we can easily use the 100MHz as a source to drive our global clocking network
+* We can easily use the 100MHz as a source to drive our global clocking network
-- the 156.25MHz clock is to be used as the reference clock for our GTY transivers and lands on bank 227 as indicated by the `PIN_FUNC` property
+* The 156.25MHz clock is to be used as the reference clock for our GTY transceivers and lands on bank 227 as indicated by the `PIN_FUNC` property `MGTREFCLK0N_227`
- `MGTREFCLK0N_227`.
-- we cannot directly use the 156.25MHz clock to drive our global clock network
+* We cannot directly use the 156.25MHz clock to drive our global clock network

-With all this we have  sufficent information to write a constraint file ( `xdc` ) for this board
-the next challenge is getting the bitsteam onto the FPGA.
+With all this we have sufficient information to write a constraint file (`xdc`) for this board.
+The next challenge is getting the bitstream onto the FPGA.

 # Writing the bitstream